-- How does IT impact entrepreneurial activities in a crisis?
+- How does IT impact entrepreneurial activities in a dynamic environment?

 - What are the best ways to organize IT work to provide support before, during, and after a crisis?

-- What factors impact retention and turnover in the IT workforce?
+- What are the new challenges for retention and turnover in the IT workforce?

 - What unique challenges exist for managing IT workers, and how do we meet those challenges?